cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

         deploy: my_deployment_interface.deploy
 {%endhighlight%}

-Let's add a `deploy` operation to the previous example and override the `executor` to execute the operation on `host_agent` instead of the previously declared `central_deployment_agent`.
+Here we added a `deploy` operation to our interface.
+Note that its `executor` attribute is configured to `host_agent` which means that even though the `deployer` plugin is configured to execute operations on the `central_deployment_agent`, the `deploy` operation will be executed on hosts of the `nodejs_app` rather than the Cloudify manager.

-# Mapping operations to a script
+# Mapping an operation to a script

 Cloudify provides an easy way to map operations to script executions using the [Script Plugin]({{page.script_plugin_link}}).

-This is done by providing a script path directly to the operation rather than providing the `implementation` variable thus working around the default method of declaring operation mappings.
+This is done by providing a script path directly to the operation rather than providing the `implementation` attribute thus working around the default method of declaring operation mappings.

 Example: